 9. Isle of Skye

 It should be no surprise that we’re finishing the list of stargazing spots in Scotland with the Isle of Skye.
 This beautiful Western isle is one of the darkest places in Scotland.
-Skye boasts nine incredible Dark Sky Discovery sites, so there is no shortage of options for Isle of Sky stargazing.
+It boasts nine incredible Dark Sky Discovery sites, so there is no shortage of options for Isle of Sky stargazing.

 If you’re looking to dedicate a holiday to the pursuit of seeing dazzling stars and planets spinning on the inky blanket of the sky, this is the place for you.
 Skye is a wonderful place to visit.
 The fantastic opportunities to stand under the moon and look into the light of constellations older than we can even imagine, make it all the more magical.